maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 ### Web Applications

+The format for `MethodArgumentNotValidException` and `WebExchangeBindException` message arguments has changed.
+Errors are now joined with `", and "`, without single quotes and list brackets.
+Field errors are resolved through the `MessageSource` with nothing further such as the field name added.
+This gives applications full control over the error format by customizing individual error codes.
+See [30198](https://github.com/spring-projects/spring-framework/issues/30198) and also planned documentation improvement [30653](https://github.com/spring-projects/spring-framework/issues/30653).

-The [HTTP interface client](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface) no longer enforces a 5 second default timeout on methods with a blocking signature.
-In effect, deferring to default timeout and configuration of the underlying HTTP client.
+The [HTTP interface client](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface) no longer enforces a 5 second default timeout on methods with a blocking signature, instead relying on default timeout and configuration settings of the underlying HTTP client.
 See [30248](https://github.com/spring-projects/spring-framework/issues/30248).

 ### Messaging Applications

-The [RSocket interface client](https://docs.spring.io/spring-framework/reference/rsocket.html#rsocket-interface) no longer enforces a 5 second default timeout on methods with a blocking signature.
-In effect, deferring to default timeout and configuration of RSocket and of the underlying RSocket transport.
+The [RSocket interface client](https://docs.spring.io/spring-framework/reference/rsocket.html#rsocket-interface) no longer enforces a 5 second default timeout on methods with a blocking signature, instead relying on default timeout and configuration settings of the RSocket client, and the underlying RSocket transport.
 See [30248](https://github.com/spring-projects/spring-framework/issues/30248).

 ## Upgrading to Version 6.0